-No one is immune from cancer reaching out and striking them down – you cannot prepare or eliminate yourself from its reach.
+No one is immune from cancer reaching out and striking them down, and you cannot prepare or eliminate yourself from its reach.
 The only resources you will have against such a horrid event will be how you choose to respond and act on your response.
+Thoughts in and thinking actions out – that’s all you will have to defend yourself.

 View my CCA Interview – the hard facts